VitaliAbramov/Angular2_Collection_App/README.md

 ## Further help

 To get more help on the `angular-cli` use `ng help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+# Insructions
+### Angular 2 Marketplace application step by step

+Build from scratch angular 2 application with two sections: collection and market.
+The user will be able to add to his collection (cart) products from the market.
+Start to setup development environment using the command-line interface:
+- Install NodeJS and NPM using homebrew:
+`brew install node`
+- Install angular CLI:
+`sudo npm install -g angular-cli@latest` if you  have **permission** issues with _**Unable to save binary**_ the solution is to run:
+`sudo chown -R root /usr/local/lib/node_modules/` and try to install again.

+- create new application name *collection-app*:
+`ng new collection-app`

+- To serve the app run the command in the app directory:
+`ng serve`
+The app will run at **http://localhost:4200**:
+**If the browser return "app works" then the setup is finish.**